dustywhite7/Econ8320/SlidesCode/10 - Plotly.md

 ### For Lab Tonight

 Let's make use of this week's and last week's data together!
-- Draw data from either the ACS database or the NFL database on dadata.cba.edu (you choose the data)
+- Draw data from any dataset
-- Generate five plots that you find interesting.
+- Generate three plots that you find interesting
-- Use at least three different kinds of plots
+- Try to use at least two different kinds of plots, just to get more practice